tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 9. Instructor Do: Parallel Categories (10 min) (Critical)

-In this activity, students continue learning about more advanced statistical plots, like the parallel categories plot by way of an instructor demo.
-The instructor will demonstrate to students how to create a parallel categories plot, as well as highlight the differences between parallel categories and parallel coordinates.
+In this instructor demo, students will continue learning about more advanced statistical plots, including how to create a parallel categories plot.
+You will also highlight the differences between parallel categories and parallel coordinates.

 **Files:**

 * [parallel_categories.ipynb](Activities/05-Ins_Parallel_Categories/Solved/parallel_categories.ipynb)

-Navigate to the 6.2 slides, and highlight the following:
+Open the slideshow, navigate to the [section name here] and highlight the following:

 * Whereas parallel coordinate plots are used for multivariate analysis and mapping relationships between variables, parallel categories plots are used to perform **multidimensional** analysis.

-  * An example of multidimensional analysis would be looking at sales and foreclosures data by housing type, region, and the number of units.
-Housing type, region, and the number of units would be good dimensions to consider.
+  * An example of multidimensional analysis is looking at sales and foreclosures data by housing type, region, and the number of units.

-* **Dimensions** are considered to be categories**. **Parallel categories plots focus on connecting the dots between each category and assessing the nuances per category and the impact of categories on other categories.
+* **Dimensions** are considered to be categories**. **Parallel categories plots focus on connecting the dots between each category, assessing the nuances per category, and the impact of categories on other categories.

 Open the [starter file](Activities/05-Ins_Parallel_Categories/Solved/parallel_categories.ipynb), and live code the following: